nChen13/nchen13.github.io/_stories/1thatsit.md

 slug: tiys
 ---

 I go out there when I need to celebrate.
 When I want to feel a rush.
-I also go out there when something’s nagging at me, pulling at my subconscious.
+I go out there when something’s nagging at me, pulling at my subconscious.
 I was on that court a lot.
 It’s left a mark.
 That's where I went the morning after I put her toothbrush in a plastic bag, folded her sleepwear, and left both in a tote bag just inside my building entrance.
 I know the court well.

 The rubber of your soles would melt if you pushed too hard against the scorching summer concrete.
 Triangles, diamonds, circles—it didn’t matter what was on the bottom of your shoes.
 Gone in two pivots and a jump.
 There are pairs in my closet where the bottoms are smooth now, like you could slide down your hallway with them.